CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-passages.md

 Longhand abbreviations directly usable
 Another very practical advantage of Orthic is that all the familiar longhand abbreviations can be at once utilised.

-### Specimen: Ordinary Style, Abbreviated, plate 2, Callendar
+### Specimen: Ordinary Style, Abbreviated, plate 2

-All text from https://orthic.shorthand.fun/supplement , typed or transcribed by Jeremy W Sherman.

 The majority of the examples given in the list of ‘Examples of Abbreviations’ are simply transliterations of those in common use, and being already familiar require no learning.